-As an e-commerce, logistics and postal service provider, our core business model is made up of three main activities: Collecting, sorting and delivering mail, parcels and goods.
+Our core business model is made up of three main activities: Collecting, sorting and delivering.
 In each of these activities, transport plays an important role.
-To achieve our long-term, science-based emission reduction targets, we have developed a transition plan for the electrification of our fleet across our networks.
+In order to achieve our long-term, science-based emission-reduction targets, we have a transition plan in place for the electrification of our fleet across our various networks.

-During the reporting period, we invested €7 million of the Green Bond proceeds in purchasing and leasing fully electric vehicles.
-Since the launch of the Green Bond, we have allocated €14 million for investments in fully electric vehicles, with 19% allocated to re-financing and the remainder invested in new projects.
-In total, we have invested in 2,189 new vehicles, of which 900 were during the reporting period.
-In 2022, we expect to purchase or lease 250 electric delivery vans for our Parcels and Mail networks, and make our entire scooter fleet within the Mail network electric.
-We will also continue to investigate other opportunities to accelerate the electrification of our fleet.
+During the reporting period, we invested €2 million of the Green Bond proceeds into lease contracts for fully electric vehicles.
+Since the launch of the Green Bond, we have allocated €7 million for investments in fully electric vehicles, with 38% allocated to re-financing and the remainder invested in new projects.
+In total, we have invested in 1,287 new vehicles, of which 292 during the reporting period.
+Looking ahead, we expect to expand testing with a variety of electric vehicles in our parcel delivery towards sustainable city logistics in the upcoming year.
+And we continue investigating other opportunities to accelerate the electrification of our fleet.